TedHusted/awake/awake.md/awake.md

 “Of course, I do, “ says Heather, smiling brightly at Tessa and then continuing.
 “I’m so glad the club could help you, Elena.
 We appreciate your company’s on-going generosity.”

-A server bot rolled up carrying a tray of champagne.
-All three took a glass.
+A server bot rolls up carrying a tray of champagne.
+All three take a glass.

 Heather smiles again.
 They have the same conversation every year.
 “I see you swimming in the morning.
 Are the prosthetics helping?”